TheLayersProject/Layers/README.md

     - Exit VS for the extension to install
 3. Install Qt 6.5.x for open source use
     - Download [Qt Online Installer](https://www.qt.io/download-qt-installer-oss) and run it
-    - When you get to the section labeled *Installation Folder*, choose the *'Custom Installation'* option
+    - When you get to the section labeled *Installation Folder*, choose the *Custom Installation* option
     - When you get to the section labeled *Select Components*, select the following options:
         - *Qt > Qt 6.5.x > MSVC 2019 64-bit*
         - *Qt > Developer and Designer Tools > OpenSSL 1.1.1q Toolkit*